-- 1. Each therapeutic foster parent shall complete at least twenty-four (24)hours of skill-based training annually, excluding CPR and First Aid. - 2.
-Documentation verifying annual training shall indicate the date, number of hours, the name of the source, the topic, and the title. - 3.
-Each foster parent shall maintain a current certificate of successful completion of handson, skill-based CPR and First Aid.
-Training and certification that is provided solely online will not be accepted. - 4.
-Foster parents shall participate in ongoing training to receive instruction that supports their parental roles and ensures the foster parent is up to date with agency and licensing requirements. - NOTE: Annual training may include without limitation, child-specific training or issues relevant to the general population of children in foster care.
+- 1. Each therapeutic foster parent shall complete at least twenty-four (24) hours of skill based training annually, excluding CPR and First Aid. - 2.
+Documentation verifying annual training shall be dated and indicate the number of hours, the name of the source, and topic and title. - 3.
+Each foster parent shall maintain a current certificate of successful completion of hands-on, skill based CPR and First Aid.
+Training and certification that is provided solely on-line will not be accepted.

-313 Therapeutic Foster Parent Responsibilities
+Therapeutic Foster Parent Responsibilities

-- 1. Foster parents shall be responsible for providing the level of supervision, care, and treatment necessary to ensure the safety and well-being of each child placed into their home, considering the child's age, individual differences and abilities, surrounding circumstances, hazards, and risks. - 2.
+- 1. Foster Parents shall be responsible for providing the level of supervision, care, and treatment necessary to ensure the safety and well-being of each child placed into their home, taking into account the child's age, individual differences and abilities, surrounding circumstances, hazards and risks. - 2.
 Foster parents shall provide each child with adequate and nutritious food. - 3.
-Foster parents shall provide regular activities to promote the physical, social, intellectual, spiritual, and emotional development of the children in their care. - 4.
-Foster parents shall provide each child with their own clothing that is clean, well-fitted, seasonal, appropriate to age and gender, and comparable to community standards.

-- 5. Foster parents shall allow foster children to acquire and keep personal belongings. - 6.
-Foster parents shall fully cooperate with the child placement agency's case plan for each foster child, including visitation. - 7.
-Foster parents shall provide routine transportation for each child. - 8.
+Foster parents shall provide regular activities to promote the physical, social, intellectual, spiritual, and emotional development of the children in care. - 4.
+Foster parents shall provide each child their own clothing that is clean, well-fitted, seasonal, appropriate to age and gender, and comparable to community standards. - 5.
+Foster parents shall allow foster children to acquire and keep personal belongings. - 6.
+Foster parents shall fully cooperate with the child placement agency's case plan for each foster child, including visitation. - 7 Foster parents shall provide routine transportation for each child. - 8.
 Foster parents shall participate in case planning and case plan reviews. - 9.
-Foster parents shall attend school conferences concerning a foster child and notify the placing agency of any situations that may affect the case plan or require agency involvement. - 10.
+Foster parents shall attend school conferences concerning a foster child, and shall notify the placing agency of any situations that may affect the case plan or require agency involvement. - 10.
 Foster parents shall notify the child placement agency promptly of serious illness, injury, or unusual circumstances affecting the health, safety, or welfare of the foster child. - 11.
-Foster parents shall cooperate with the child placement agency and the Licensing Unit in conducting inspections and investigations and shall provide information required to verify compliance with rules. - 12.
-Foster parents shall maintain absolute confidentiality of private information about each foster child and the birth family. - 13.
+Foster parents shall cooperate with the child placement agency and the Licensing Unit in conducting inspections and investigations, and shall provide information required to verify compliance with rules.

+- 12. Foster parents shall maintain absolute confidentiality of private information about each foster child and the birth family. - 13.
 Foster parents shall give advance notice to the agency of any major changes that affect the life and circumstances of the foster family, including a change of residence, when possible. - 14.
 Foster parents shall keep periodic photographs, a record of the child's memberships, activities, and participation in extracurricular school or church activities, trophies, awards, ribbons, etc. for each foster child.
-These items shall be provided to the child upon change in placement. - 15.
+These items shall be offered and/or returned to the child upon change in placement. - 15.
 Foster parents shall be provided with a written list of duties clearly detailing their responsibilities. - 16.
 Foster parents shall be responsible for implementing in-home treatment strategies specified in each child's treatment plan. - 17.
 Foster parents shall keep an ongoing written record of each child's behavior and progress toward treatment goals. - 18.
-Foster parents shall ensure that each child has sufficient sleep for their age and physical condition. - 19.
-Foster parents shall instruct each child in good grooming and personal hygiene habits. - 20.
-Foster parents shall ensure each child is provided with opportunities for regular recreational activities and exercise.

-- 21. Foster parents shall provide each child with age- appropriate activities and equipment. - 22.
-Foster parents shall monitor and time limit the use of television, videos, computer games, and other screen time activities. - 23.
-Foster parents shall adhere to the placement agency's reasonable and prudent parent standard.
+The foster parents shall ensure that each child has sufficient sleep for his/her age and physical condition. - 19.
+Each child shall be instructed in good grooming and personal hygiene habits. - 20.
+The foster parents shall ensure each child is provided with opportunities for regular recreational activities and exercise. - 21.
+The foster parents shall ensure each child shall be provided with age-appropriate activities and equipment. - 22.
+The use of television, videos, computer games and other screen time activities shall be monitored and time limited.